One week.

 I am glad I rode 80 miles of the course a few weeks ago.

-My friends racing that day are animals, and we are going to have the time of our lives.
+My friends racing that day are animals, and we are going to

 I have one week.